taranjeet/taranjeet.github.io/_posts/2016-09-15-change-terminal-color-when-on-production-machines.md

 alias ssh="colorssh"
 ```

-How is this working ?
+How is this working?

 * colorssh is the function which is responsible for changing color.
 So it is aliased to _ssh_.
 * _tabc_ is the function responsible for selecting a _Profile_.
 When it is passed no arguments, then
 it selects the `Default` profile.
 * `\033]` is `Esc`, `\033]50;` means Escape 50 character.
 This is a custom escape code, which iTerm2 supports
 to change profile on the fly.
-* tab-reset is responsible for restoring the theme to default when ever any ssh connection is terminated. trap is
+* tab-reset is responsible for restoring the theme to default whenever any ssh connection is terminated. trap is
 something like event listener, which traps(or listen) any int exit code.
 Whenever any ssh session is terminated,
 exit code is produced.
 This traps that exit code and calls `tab-reset`, thereby resetting the profile to `Default`.
 * Normal if else blocks command line argument to regular expression bases string. `$*` is the expansion of positional